 The low FODMAP diet is not a weight loss diet.
 It is a nutritional treatment that can be used to reduce the symptoms of irritable bowel syndrome (IBS).
-As early as 2005, an Australian nutritionist developed this diet, which significantly reduces the digestive discomfort experienced by people with IBS.
-The word FODMAP is an acronym that stands for the four groups of fermentable carbohydrates.
+An Australian nutritionist developed this diet as early as 2005, which significantly reduces the digestive discomfort experienced by people dealing with IBS.
+The word FODMAP is an acronym representing the four groups of fermentable carbohydrates.

 F for Fermentable

-Fermentable carbohydrates are small carbohydrates that are poorly absorbed by the small intestine and quickly fermented by bacteria in the large intestine.
-These carbohydrates may have a role in triggering symptoms of IBS.
-In fact, in individuals with IBS, the consumption of these carbohydrates leads to a significant inflow of water into the intestine and an increased production of gas during fermentation, causing intestinal distension (expansion of the intestines, often expressed as a feeling bloated, or "looking a few months pregnant").
-Then, in combination with factors such as visceral hypersensitivity (pathology where there is pain felt during distension of the digestive tract), stress and anxiety, symptoms of IBS can be triggered (eg: abdominal pain , bloating, gas, diarrhea and / or constipation).
+Fermentable carbohydrates are small-sized carbohydrates that are poorly absorbed by the small intestine and rapidly fermented by bacteria in the large intestine.
+These carbohydrates can play a role in triggering IBS symptoms.
+Indeed, in individuals with IBS, consuming these carbohydrates leads to a significant influx of water into the intestine and increased gas production during fermentation, causing intestinal distension (expansion of the intestines, often experienced as a feeling of bloating or "looking a few months pregnant").
+Then, combined with factors such as visceral hypersensitivity (a condition where pain is felt during the stretching of the digestive tract), stress, and anxiety, IBS symptoms can be triggered (e.g., abdominal pain, bloating, flatulence, diarrhea, and/or constipation).

 O for Oligosaccharides

-GOS are carbohydrates that are found, among others, in legumes (eg: lentils, chickpeas, kidney beans, etc.) and artichokes, etc.
+GOS are carbohydrates found, among other things, in legumes (e.g., lentils, chickpeas, red beans, etc.) and artichokes, etc.

 D for disaccharides

-The disaccarides designate a sugar composed of two small sugars.
-They mainly concern the following sugars: sucrose (combination of glucose and fructose), maltose (combination of two glucose) and lactose (combination of glucose and galactose).
+Disaccharides refer to a sugar composed of two small sugars.
+They mainly include the following sugars: sucrose (combination of glucose and fructose), maltose (association of two glucoses) and lactose (association of glucose and galactose).

-The most problematic disaccharide is lactose, a carbohydrate found in dairy products such as milk, cream, ice cream, yogurt and cheese.
+The disaccharide that causes the most problems is lactose, a carbohydrate found in dairy products such as milk, cream, ice cream, yogurt, and cheese.

 M for monosaccharides

-Monosaccharides include fructose, a carbohydrate found in certain foods, such as honey, vegetables, and fruits.
-For example, apples, dates, raisins, contain a lot of fructose.
+Monosaccharides include fructose, a carbohydrate found in certain foods such as honey, vegetables, and fruits.
+For example, apples, dates, and raisins contain a lot of fructose.

 P for polyols

 Polyols are carbohydrates that contain "alcohol" groups.
 There are several types of polyols.
-They include sorbitol and mannitol, carbohydrates that are found naturally in certain fruits and vegetables, such as apples, apricots, dates, prunes, pears, peaches, cauliflower, mushrooms, etc. .
+They include sorbitol and mannitol, carbohydrates naturally found in certain fruits and vegetables such as apples, apricots, dates, prunes, pears, peaches, cauliflower, mushrooms, and more.

-We also find them in their synthetic form, as additives or artificial sweeteners in certain sweets (eg: sugar-free candies, non-naturally sweet chocolates, sugar-free chewing gum, sugar-free ice cream, etc.).
+They are also found in their synthetic form, as additives or artificial sweeteners in certain sweets (e.g., sugar-free candies, chocolates not naturally sweetened, sugar-free chewing gum, sugar-free ice cream, etc.).

-Now that we have demystified the acronym, let's take a look at what the low FODMAP diet is all about.
-This diet is divided into three phases: the low FODMAP diet, the reintroduction and personalization of the low FODMAP diet.
+Now that we have demystified the acronym, let's take a look at what the low FODMAP diet involves.
+This diet is divided into three phases: the low FODMAP diet, the reintroduction phase, and the personalization of the low FODMAP diet.

 This first phase lasts from 2 to 6 weeks.
-During this phase, all foods high in FODMAP are replaced by foods low in FODMAP, for each of the four groups.
+During this phase, all high FODMAP foods are replaced with low FODMAP foods for each of the four groups.

-The second phase lasts 6 to 8 weeks.
+The second phase lasts from 6 to 8 weeks.
 During this phase, foods from each group are reintroduced into the diet according to a reintroduction protocol or plan.
 The reintroduction is done gradually, one group at a time, and with only a few foods per group, usually one or two.
-The protocol presents a list of foods to be reintroduced for each group of carbohydrates as well as the quantity and frequency of consumption.
-The amount and frequency of consumption is important, as there may be a cumulative effect and the sensitivity to a group of carbohydrates may vary over time.
-The protocol also specifies an order for the reintroduction of groups, which may vary between individuals.
-This phase helps identify which groups and / or foods trigger symptoms.
+The protocol provides a list of foods to reintroduce for each carbohydrate group, along with the quantity and frequency of consumption.
+The quantity and frequency are important because there can be a cumulative effect, and sensitivity to a carbohydrate group may vary over time.
+The protocol also specifies the order in which groups are reintroduced, which can vary between individuals.
+This phase helps identify which groups and/or foods trigger symptoms.

-During the third phase, the results of the second phase are interpreted and the diet is personalized according to the tolerance and sensitivity of each individual.
-Foods are reintroduced based on symptoms and only the foods and groups that trigger them are restricted.
-In general, it is unlikely that a group of carbohydrates should be omitted altogether.
+During the third phase, the results of the second phase are interpreted and the diet is customized according to each individual's tolerance and sensitivity.
+Foods are reintroduced based on symptoms, and only the foods and groups that trigger them are restricted.
+Generally, it is unlikely that an entire carbohydrate group will need to be completely eliminated.

 Conclusion

-The low FODMAP diet is a nutritional approach that can be used in individuals with IBS.
-However, as we have seen, this is not a diet that must be adopted for life.
-The low FODMAP diet is only the first phase of the nutritional approach, then it is important to reintroduce foods and customize the diet according to the specific needs of each individual.
-To do this, do not hesitate to consult a dietitian, who can assist you in this process.
+The low diet in FODMAP is a nutritional approach that can be used for individuals with IBS.
+However, as we have seen, it is not a diet that should be followed for life.
+The low FODMAP diet is only the first phase of the nutritional approach; afterwards, it is important to reintroduce foods and personalize the diet according to the specific needs of each individual.
+To do this, do not hesitate to consult a dietitian, who can support you throughout this process.

 References

 Bouthillier, Lise.
 January 2019.
-Diseases of the digestive tract.
-NUT 2047 Clinical nutrition 2.
-Montreal: University of Montreal.l.
+"Digestive Tract Diseases."
+NUT 2047 – Clinical Nutrition 2.
+Montreal: University of Montreal.